Fungal infections are often classified as either

 Many fungi are opportunists and are usually not pathogenic except in an immunocompromised host.
 Causes of immunocompromise include AIDS, azotemia, diabetes mellitus, lymphoma, leukemia, other hematologic cancers, burns, and therapy with corticosteroids, immunosuppressants, or antimetabolites.
-Patients who spend more than several days in an ICU can become compromised because of medical procedures, underlying disorders, and/or undernutrition.
+Patients who spend more than several days in an intensive care unit can become compromised because of medical procedures, underlying disorders, and/or undernutrition.

 Typical opportunistic systemic fungal infections (mycoses) include